 If you’re like most people, you shudder at the thought of getting Alzheimer’s, yet you probably are unaware that you may be able to reduce your chances.
 According to a recent article in the Los Angeles Times (“Eight things you can do now that might reduce your odds of dementia later”), what is good for the body is good for the brain.
 Here are some of the recommendations:

-- Lifelong learning – continue to challenge your mentally with puzzles, books, projects, etc.
+Lifelong learning – continue to challenge yourself mentally with puzzles, books, projects, etc.

 None of these recommendations are surprising.
 Simply by taking care of yourself, you may avoid dementia.
 Who doesn’t want that?